-The 2018 season is Quintana’s 16th season as the head coach of the track and field program at Allan Hancock College.
+The 2019 season is Quintana’s 19th season as the head coach of the track and field and cross country programs at Allan Hancock College.
 Quintana was named the Western State Conference Coach of the Year by his peers for the 2005 cross country season.
 He guided the women's track and field team to a fifth place finish in the Western State Conference standings in 2004.

 The last several track seasons, Quintana has helped multiple athletes win individual Western State Conference titles and qualify for the Southern California Regionals.
-Last year, Brent Dionisio won the conference’s men’s high jump title.
+In 2018, Haleigh Batty won the women's long jump title and finished third in the state meet to earn All-American Status.
+In 2017, Brent Dionisio won the conference’s men’s high jump title before signing with University of New Mexico.
 Seven athletes qualified for the Southern California Regionals, and three went on to compete at the 2017 CCCAA State Championship.
-Dionisio earned a scholarship to University of New Mexico, while women’s thrower Taylor Nevitt signed with Chico State University.

 In 2016, two athletes won Western State Conference titles, and three athletes qualified for the SoCal Regionals in a total of eight events.
 During the 2015 season, thrower Jared Springer and sprinter Jonathon General won conference crowns.
 They were two of the five Bulldogs who qualified for Regionals that year.
 Six athletes qualified for Regionals in 2014.